Ukraine sees room for compromise, as 20,000 escape Mariupol

 Two journalists working for Fox News were killed when the vehicle they were traveling in was hit by fire Monday on the outskirts of Kyiv, the network said.
 Fox identified the two as video journalist Pierre Zakrzewski and Ukrainian journalist Oleksandra "Sasha" Kuvshynova, who was helping Fox crews navigate the area.
 Another journalist was killed Sunday in Ukraine.

 New efforts to bring civilians to safety and deliver aid were underway around the country.
-The Red Cross said it was working to evacuate people from the northeastern town of Sumy near the Russian border in about 70 buses.
+The Red Cross said it was working to evacuate people in about 70 buses from the northeastern town of Sumy, near the Russian border.

 The exodus from Mariupol marked the biggest evacuation yet from the southern city of 430,000, where officials say a weekslong siege has killed more than 2,300 people and left residents struggling for food, water, heat and medicine.
 Bodies have been buried in mass graves.